gsa-oes/office-of-evaluation-sciences/_collaborations/2203-3-gov-wide-pulse-survey.md

 The first pulse survey round, launched in October 2021, included two embedded experiments aimed at evaluating differences in response rate by (1) messenger, and (2) survey theme.

 ### Response rates by messenger
-In October 2021, civilian employees of the 24 CFO Act agencies received an email inviting them to participate in the first pulse survey of the Employee Voice Initiative.
+In October 2021, civilian employees of the 24 CFO Act agencies received an email inviting them to participate in the first pulse survey of the Government-wide Pulse Survey initiative.
 Prior to sending the email invitations, all employees were randomly assigned to receive an email:
 - Signed by the Deputy Director for Management at OMB, or
 - Signed by their agency’s President's Management Council representative.